shsiena/antlion/README.md

 const app = express()

 antlion(app, {
-    robotsPath: 'robots.txt',                 // path to your existing robots.txt from your project root
+    robotsPath: 'robots.txt',                 // path to existing robots.txt from project root
-    trainingDataPath: 'training-data.txt',    // path to your training data file from project root
+    trainingDataPath: 'bait.txt',             // path to training data file from project root
-    trappedRoutes: ['/example/', '/trap/']    // array of the routes to trap })
+    trappedRoutes: ['/example/', '/trap/']    // array of routes to trap })

 // -- rest of your code --